AlertRED/telegram-language-bot/README.md

 # Telegram Language Bot

-This app is telegram bot for collecting terms for any language you want.
+This is telegram bot for collecting terms for any languages you want.
 You can save terms in sets, create sets and folders and train it after.

 Structure of menues in bot is showed bellow: